- Clinical science

 - Global respiratory insufficiency

-- Cardiac infarction, stroke, and sudden cardiac death
+- Cardiac infarction, stroke, and sudden cardiac death (the risk of sudden death is high in infants and the elderly)

 - Risk of accidents (e.g., car crashes, occupational accidents) due to microsleep